wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

   2. Select the `createJob` operation from **Salesforce_bulkapi_v2_Connector** section.
     1. In the form, click the `Add new connection` button.
-        1. In the `Connection configurtion` section give a name for `Salesforce Connection Name`
+        1. In the `Connection configuration` section give a name for `Salesforce Connection Name`
         2. Provide your Salesforce instance URL in the `Instance URL` text box.
         3. Provide your Salesforce connected app's client id in the `Client ID` text box.
         4. Provide your Salesforce connected app's client secret in the `Client Secret` text box.